olusanyaJ/olusanyaJ/README.md

 # Hi, I am Olusanya 👋

 I am a Fullstack Software Developer, and an avid sport lover with a 6+ years previous background in Architecture (the built environment).

-I enjoy the visual and functionality of the Frontend using React and i like writing server side logic.
+I enjoy building the Visual Interface and Functionality of the Frontend using ReactJs and I enjoy writing Server Side Logic on the Backend using NodeJs.

 I build things that work on the web and I am currently learning Data Structure and Algorithms.

 ## Skills
 ![3](https://github.com/olusanyaJ/olusanyaJ/assets/145439880/0e1459b6-1c34-4cbf-b515-0bb877c461fc) ![5](https://github.com/olusanyaJ/olusanyaJ/assets/145439880/54c4642b-5072-45ec-8cae-26bfc7027ca3)